JPvRiel/docker-rsyslog/README.md

 Not yet done:
 - Re-factor test suite
-  - Simplify and depend on less containers one async support in behave allows better network test cases
+  - Simplify and depend on less containers one async support in behave allows better network test cases (using tmpfs shared volumes is the current work-arround)
-  - Watch out for pre-existing files in volumes from prior runs
+  - Watch out for pre-existing files in volumes from prior runs (testing via Makefile avoids this pitfall)
 - More rsyslog -> kafka optimisation, e.g. see: [How TrueCar Uses Kafka for High Volume Logging Part 2](https://www.drivenbycode.com/how-truecar-uses-kafka-for-high-volume-logging-part-2/)

 Maybe someday: